Sexual Assault

 Alternate Reporting Options

-If you or a friend have been assaulted, the Office of Community Standards and Student Conduct can serve as an alternate reporting option.
+If you or a friend have been assaulted, the Title IX Coordinator in the Office of Affirmative Action Programs can serve as an alternate reporting option.
 Reports are accepted in person, over the phone or through the office’s online reporting form.
-The Office of Community Standards and Student Conduct will implement a remedy that will end any discrimination or assault, prevent its reoccurrences and address any side effects.
+The Office of Affirmative Action Programs will assist parties by implementing remedies that will end any discrimination or assault, prevent its reoccurrences and address any side effects.

 If you ever feel unsafe, please call University Police at (908) 737-4800.
 If you are uncertain if you were the victim of a sexual assault, please call Student Health Services at (908) 737-4882 or come in to see one of our healthcare providers.